Beyond Majority Voting: Towards Fine-grained and More Reliable Reward Signal for Test-Time Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has become an important paradigm in improving the reasoning capability of large language models (LLMs).
-The paradigm of reinforcement learning with verifiable rewards (RLVR) have also been used in seminal models such as DeepSeek-R1~\cite{guo2025deepseek}, Qwen3~\cite{yang2025qwen3}, and OpenAI's o1~\cite{jaech2024openai}.
-From the perspective of training data, RLVR is similar to supervised fine-tuning that requires ground-truth labels to guide the iterative policy learning process an thus elicit the strong reasoning ability of LLMs~\citep{wen2025reinforcement,su2025crossing,tang2025towards}.
+The paradigm of reinforcement learning with verifiable rewards (RLVR) has also been used in seminal models such as DeepSeek-R1~\cite{guo2025deepseek}, Qwen3~\cite{yang2025qwen3}, and OpenAI's o1~\cite{jaech2024openai}.
+From the perspective of training data, RLVR is similar to supervised fine-tuning that requires ground-truth labels to guide the iterative policy learning process and thus elicit the strong reasoning ability of LLMs~\citep{wen2025reinforcement,su2025crossing,tang2025towards}.

 However, dependence on extensive manual labeling is costly and inefficient, especially for large-scale or complex tasks.
-Thus, there are studies try to enable reinforcement learning of LLMs without supervision. \citet{zuo2025ttrl} proposed test-time reinforcement learning (\textsc{TTRL}) that samples multiple responses from the policy model and then employs majority voting to obtain a consensus label to replace a predefined ground truth label, enabling LLMs to be trained directly in real world settings without supervision.
+Thus, there are studies that try to enable reinforcement learning of LLMs without supervision. \citet{zuo2025ttrl} proposed test-time reinforcement learning (\textsc{TTRL}) that samples multiple responses from the policy model and then employs majority voting to obtain a consensus label to replace a predefined ground-truth label, enabling LLMs to be trained directly in real-world settings without supervision.

 While \textsc{TTRL} provides a straightforward and effective framework for unsupervised RL, its reliance on majority voting for pseudo-label generation represents a significant bottleneck.
 This coarse-grained estimation process treats all votes equally regardless of their underlying confidence, leading to two critical issues: (1) \textit{confirmation bias}, where the model risks reinforcing its own errors from incorrect label estimation~\citep{pseudoLabel2019,Prabhu_2021_ICCV,wang-etal-2025-ranked}, particularly when the majority consensus aligns with a plausible but incorrect answer; and (2) \textit{sparse rewards}, as the binary nature of voting fails to capture dense, fine-grained signals essential for fine-tuning~\citep{lightman2024lets}.
+While recent advances have successfully leveraged step-wise mechanisms to optimize test-time reasoning efficiency~\cite{huang2026sat}, utilizing such fine-grained signals to improve test-time reward reliability remains largely underexplored.